-2019‐2020 AAGEN SES DEVELOPMENT PROGRAM FACT SHEET
+2023‐2024 AAGEN SES DEVELOPMENT PROGRAM FACT SHEET

-The Asian American Government Executives Network (AAGEN) has been sponsoring the SES Development Program with participation by the White House Initiative on Asian American and Pacific Islanders (WHIAAPI), the Office of Personnel Management (OPM), and the Equal Employment Opportunity Commission (EEOC).
+Asian Americans and Pacific Islanders are underrepresented in the federal government's Senior Executive Service (SES).
+To address this issue, the Asian American Government Executives Network (AAGEN) has been sponsoring the SES Development Program with participation by the White House Initiative on Asian American and Pacific Islanders (WHIAAPI), the Office of Personnel Management (OPM), and the Equal Employment Opportunity Commission (EEOC).

 In March 2012, AAGEN launched the inaugural class of the SES Development Program consisting of 20 candidates.
-This program has been noted as a model of success by OPM and several agencies for its development of new SES candidates for successful SES appointments in the past 6 years.
+This program has been noted as a model of success by OPM and several agencies for its development of new SES candidates for successful SES appointments in the past 12 years.

 The program curriculum will consist of 2‐3 days per quarter of class work, speakers and networking sessions.
 In addition, one mentor/mentee session per quarter will be scheduled, along with any activities assigned by the SES mentor and/or trainers to be completed by the candidate on their own time.

 Please distribute this announcement within your organization and encourage eligible candidates to apply.
 Your support is essential to the success of the program.